top of page

 How do building regulations differ from planning permission?

-Building regulations look in detail at the construction and materials used for any building works unlike Planning Permission which is used to guide the way places are developed, the appearance of buildings, the impact to the environment, highway access and use of the building.
+Building regulations look in detail at the construction and materials used for any building works unlike Planning Applications which is used to guide the way places are developed, the appearance of buildings, the impact to the environment, highway access and use of the building.

 What’s the difference between building regulations drawings & planning drawings?